networkx/networkx/doc/reference/algorithms/shortest_paths/dijkstra.rst

 Problem Definition
 ------------------
-Given a weighted graph :math:`G = (V, E)` and a source node :math:`s \in V`, compute the shortest-path distances :math:`d(s, v)` from :math:`s` to every node :math:`v \in V`, where each edge :math:`(u, v) \in E` has a non-negative weight :math:`w(u, v)`.
+Given a weighted graph $G = (V, E)$ and a source node $s \in V$, compute the shortest-path distances $d(s, v)$ from $s$ to every node $v \in V$, where each edge $(u, v) \in E$ has a non-negative weight $w(u, v)$.
 Optionally, the algorithm can also produce the actual shortest paths.

 Algorithm
 ---------
 Dijkstra's algorithm is a greedy, iterative algorithm.
 The main idea is to incrementally build a set of nodes with known shortest distances, selecting at each step the node with the smallest tentative distance.
 At each step, the tentative distance of the selected node becomes final, as no shorter path to it can be found.

 A key operation in Dijkstra's algorithm is **edge relaxation**.
 When a node is selected, the algorithm examines all of its outgoing edges and checks whether